 The Company performs and provides logistics services to international oil companies carrying out offshore drilling campaigns.
 The Company delivers fully integrated supply base services which connect all the elements of our clients' logistics and materials management activities.
-Logistics support services include provision of equipment, personnel, warehousing, quays and land in a certified facility aimed at supporting offshore oil and gas drilling activities.

 3.8 Revenue (continued)